-Damage done to nerves are cumulative; something that was ok the first time might not be ok after a few repeats.
-Nerves takes a long time to heal, contact a medical professional for any lasting weakness or numbness.
+Damage done to nerves is cumulative; something that was ok the first time might not be ok after a few repeats.
+Nerves take a long time to heal, contact a medical professional for any lasting weakness or numbness.

-Day 50 is dedicated to the anatomy of the body, we will go deeper into the nerves that are prone to injury, and we’ll discuss the most common injuries specific to each tie along the way.
+Day 50 will cover different nerve functions and pathways, especially nerves that are prone to injury.
+We will also discuss the most common injuries specific to each tie along the way.

 Risks with High Consequences

 …but easy to avoid

 Each year, people die from bondage.
 Generally they die because they were alone, or they restricted breathing, often both at the same time.

 How to mitigate this risk:

 - Avoid rope around the front or side of the neck,

-- Make sure you can quickly untie anything that interferes with breathing such as tight chest compression or body positions that restrict breathing, such as back bends and forward bends (condition named positional asphyxia).
-Corsets and gags also contribute to restrict air flow,
+- Make sure you can quickly untie anything that interferes with breathing such as tight chest compression and body positions that restrict breathing, such as backbends and forward bends.
+This condition is named positional asphyxia.
+Corsets and gags also contribute to restrict airflow,

 - Have someone to check on you/supervise if you want to self-tie (known as spotter),

 - Stay with your bound partner at all times (but it’s ok to make them believe you are gone 🙂

 When the hands are tied, one may no longer be able to protect themselves in case of a fall.
-The person tying can also trip with the scary scenario of someone trying to escape a tie to help their partner unconscious from a fall.
+The person tying can also fall from tripping on an obstacle.
+Imagine the scenario of someone trying to escape a tie to help their partner unconscious from a fall, scary!